cryptNG/chainspeak/readme.md

 ## Current Capabilities (EthGlobal Prague 2025)

-During this hackathon, ChainSpeak can:
+During this hackathon, DeepThought can:

 - **Blockscout History Screenshots**
   Ask for any wallet’s recent transactions, and get a screenshot of the Blockscout page right in your chat.